-Exhibits must be in place between 1:00 pm and 7:00 pm on Friday, August 9th.
-In the case of extreme circumstances, exhibitors must call the 4-H office by Wednesday, July 17th to make special arrangements to enter items on Saturday, August 10th, between 10:00 am and 12:00 noon.
-4-H'ers who don't call ahead will not have their items judged Saturday.
-Exhibits may NOT be removed before 4:00 pm on closing Saturday, and must be out before 8:00 pm that day.
-Please make every effort to remove exhibits on Saturday, August 17th, between 4 - 8 pm.
-The Youth Building will be open additional hours of 12 - 2 pm on Sunday, August 18th for exhibit pick up.
+Exhibits must be in place between 1:00 pm and 7:00 pm on Friday, August 8th.
+Accommodation may be made by contacting the 4-H office.
+Exhibits may NOT be removed before 4:00 pm on closing Saturday without prior approval.
+Please make every effort to remove exhibits on Saturday, August 16th, between 4 - 8 pm.
+The Youth Building will be open for additional hours from 12 - 2 pm on Sunday, August 17th for exhibit pick up.